Please see our answers to frequently-asked questions below. If you have further questions, contact us.

 For staffing events we charge by the hour.
 We pay door-to-door, so travel time is included in the estimate.
 While we do our best to estimate how much time our staff will be at your event, the final cost is based on the actual time worked.
 For large, full-service events — such as weddings with 100 or more guests — an event manager will be required at the event to ensure that everything runs smoothly in the front of the house.

 How many bartenders, servers, cooks, etc, will you hire for my event?

 For a buffet, we like to provide one server for every 20 guests.
 For a plated dinner, we like to provide one server for every 15 guests.
 In general, we like to provide one bartender for up to 100 guests at a beer/wine event.
 The number of bartenders depends on the number of guests, but also on the type of drinks you will be serving (e.g., beer and wine only; custom cocktails; full bar).
 The more complicated the bar, the more bartenders you will need.
 One of our chefs will personally oversee all food preparation.
 Your menu and the number of guests will determine the number of additional on-site cooks.
 For weddings and events with more than 50 guests, you can expect one to two additional cooks.
 Nearly all events will have a cleaner.
 The number of guests and whether you are using rentals that must be washed will determine the number of cleaners hired and the number of hours the cleaning will take.

 Do your servers wear a uniform?

-Yes: our servers, event managers and bartenders wear white shirts, black pants and a Farm to Feast black apron.
-If you prefer, our staff can wear all black.
+Yes: our servers, event managers and bartenders wear black shirts, black pants and a Farm to Feast black apron.
+If you prefer, our staff can wear white shirts.